 To dip an LED bulb, the choice must fall on a good brand bulb, dimmable continuously.

 I recommend, before buying all the home bulbs of the same type, to try one!
 In fact, some dimmable LED bulbs tend to have a annoying stroboscope effect.
-With bulbs affected by this defect, moving objects seem to move in small spurts.
-The effect is most visible at night, when there are no other sources of ambient lighting.
+With bulbs with this defect, moving objects seem to move to small shots.
+The effect is most visible at night, when there are no other environmental lighting sources.

 Adjustments on the dimmer to reduce flickering and hum